China Map | HD Political Map of China

 Disclaimer: All efforts have been made to make this image accurate.
 However Mapping Digiworld Pvt Ltd and its directors do not own any responsibility for the correctness or authenticity of the same.

 China is the world’s most populous country in East Asia.
 The capital of the country is Beijing, and the largest and most populous city is Shanghai.
-A unitary Marxist-Leninist one-party socialist republic governs China presently.
-China stands as a founder member of several multilateral and regional cooperation organizations and is a permanent member of the United Nations Security Council.
-China is the second-largest economy by nominal GDP, the largest economy by GDP at purchasing power parity, and the second-wealthiest country.
+A unitary Marxist-Leninist one-party socialist republic governs it presently.
+The region stands as a founding member of several multilateral and regional cooperation organizations and is a permanent member of the United Nations Security Council.
+It is the second-largest economy by nominal GDP, the largest economy by GDP at purchasing power parity, and the second-wealthiest country.
+The country has expanded its wealth through its large network of exports, with its market spanning almost all of the significant countries in the world.
+Attracting a viable amount of foreign investment, especially in the manufacturing and technology sectors, the scale of production has skyrocketed since the country changed its economic policies.

 History:

-The first Chinese empire was formed in the third century BCE, which was the short-lived Qin dynasty.
-It was followed by the more stable Han dynasty in which the Chinese empire became one of the world’s foremost economic powers.
-After the fall of the Han Dynasty, after centuries of division, the Sui and Tang dynasties reunited the empire.
-The multinational Tang Dynasty welcomed foreign trade and culture along the Silk Road and adapted Buddhism to China's needs.
+The first empire was formed in the third century BCE, which was the short-lived Qin dynasty.
+It was followed by the more stable Han dynasty, in which the empire became one of the world’s foremost economic powers.
+After the fall of the Han Dynasty and after centuries of division, the Sui and Tang dynasties reunited the empire.
+The multinational Tang Dynasty welcomed foreign trade and culture along the Silk Road and adapted Buddhism to the country's needs.
+It is also termed the “Golden Age” since the period saw the emergence of the city of Xi’an as a center of learning and culture.
+All of this took shape under the able leadership of Emperor Wu.
+The Qing Dynasty remains the last dynasty to have thrived, having witnessed periods of Opium wars and foreign policies starting to impact the area on a grassroots level.

-The turbulent period of political and social turmoil in China, known as the Cultural Revolution, from 1966 to 1976 resulted in the economic and educational decline, and millions of people were purged, persecuted or "politically murdered" depending on their political categories.
-Since then, the Chinese government has implemented a series of political and economic reforms that have significantly improved living standards and extended life expectancy in China since 1978, denouncing some of the earlier Maoist policies.
+The turbulent period of political and social turmoil in the nation, known as the Cultural Revolution, from 1966 to 1976 resulted in an economic and educational decline, and millions of people were purged, persecuted, or "politically murdered" depending on their political categories.
+Since then, the government has implemented a series of political and economic reforms that have significantly improved living standards and extended life expectancy, denouncing some of the earlier Maoist policies.

 Culture: